Title

 How to classify your parts

-The idea generator lists five important facts about part classes and includes features, examples and tips for how you can cluster your parts.
+In our article, you can find five important facts about part classes as well as features, examples and tips for how you can cluster your parts.
 Take inspiration from these ideas and apply them to your own range of parts!

 Classifying by materials is a first step.
 To increase efficiency, you'll need to look for additional similarities and recurring relationships.
 The secret lies in recognizing finer patters and using relationships so you can use variants.
 The combination of individual patterns often plays a decisive role in creating more efficient manufacturing processes.